YottaDB/YDBDoc/ProgGuide/ioproc.rst

 In both of the above examples, "gtmuser" is the name of the user to own and run the gtmserver service, and "/path/to/startgtm" is the name of a script which defines some environment variables needed before invoking YottaDB.
 Please check the man page for inetd.conf on your system as the details may be slightly different.

-The minimum variables are: $gtm_dist, which specifies the directory containing the YottaDB distribution, and $gtmroutines, which specifies the paths used to locate the YottaDB routines.
+The minimum variables are: $ydb_dist, which specifies the directory containing the YottaDB distribution, and $ydb_routines, which specifies the paths used to locate the YottaDB routines.
 As an example:

 .. parsed-literal::
    #!/bin/bash
    cd /path/to/workarea
-   export gtm_dist=/usr/local/ydb
+   export ydb_dist=/usr/local/ydb
-   export gtmroutines="/var/myApp/o(/var/myApp/r) $gtm_dist"
+   export ydb_routines="/var/myApp/o(/var/myApp/r) $ydb_dist"
-   export gtmgbldir=/var/myApp/g/mumps.dat
+   export ydb_gbldir=/var/myApp/g/mumps.dat
-   $gtm_dist/mumps -r start^server
+   $ydb_dist/mumps -r start^server

 When start^server begins, the $PRINCIPAL device is the current device connected a socket and $KEY contains "ESTABLISHED|socket_handle| remote_ip_address".
 In most cases, a USE command near the beginning of the routine sets various device parameters such as delimiters.